gumaerc-testorg/21g.213-spring-2004/content/pages/readings.md

 uid: 5c21b144-4bd4-0c9a-f31c-233f23abdcfb
 ---

 Below are handouts used to complement the homework assigned from the course textbook.
-See the [assignments]({{< baseurl >}}/pages/assignments) section for the textbook assignments.
+See the {{% resource_link 3495728e-070e-0a32-0a81-4ef7674da873 "assignments" %}} section for the textbook assignments.

 California Accent: [Job hirers show bias against regional accents, study suggests](http://www.unt.edu/inhouse/august42000/accent.htm)